2017 Minnesota eLearning Summit Excellence Awards Call for Nominations

 Given to organizations or individuals who demonstrate exceptional collaboration within a course, department, institution/school, or system of institutions.
-Collaboration denotes communication between and among learners, instructors, administrators, internal and external experts/mentors, researchers, and/or community members.
-A nomination to this category could include creative collaboration within a course, department, or institution; collaboration could also involve external agencies, corporations, K−12 schools or school districts, Colleges and Universities, and/or consortiums.
-Especially welcome are nominations for collaborations between secondary and post-secondary institutions or systems.
+Collaboration denotes communication among learners, instructors, administrators, internal and external experts/mentors, researchers, or community members.
+A nomination to this category could include creative collaboration within a course, department, or institution; collaboration could also involve external agencies, corporations, K−12 schools or school districts, colleges and universities, or consortiums.
+Especially welcome are nominations for collaborations between secondary and post-secondary institutions and systems.

-Given to organizations or individuals who through their work, construct or reflect an extraordinary impact on teaching and learning or other desired outcome.
-High, significant, or extraordinary impact on teaching and learning, service to students, institutional effectiveness, and/or leadership are paramount to this award category.
-A nomination to this category should be able to be replicated by others either internally to the nominee’s institution or externally by others.
+Given to organizations or individuals who, through their work, construct or reflect an extraordinary impact on teaching and learning or other desired outcome.
+High, significant, or extraordinary impact on teaching and learning, service to students, institutional effectiveness, and leadership are paramount to this award category.
+A nomination to this category should be able to be replicated by others either internally to the nominee’s institution or externally.
 It should have wide influence and scope.
 Additionally, it should be worthy of being considered an effective practice with broader implementation.

 Ideas for Submissions

 You should consider submitting a nomination if you or a team on which you have been a member have:

 - Used a collaborative approach to develop curriculum for use across departments or institutions or in partnership between K−12 and higher education